lulzzz/Tarzan/docs/Ignite.md

 Other nodes not found.
 ```

-## Running compute jobs on cluster nodes
-The compute jobs are represented by classes that can be disseminated on demands.
-The following needs to be satisfied in order to run compute jobs that relies on package distribution:
+## Loading assemblies on-demand

-* All nodes must be executed with configuration that enables to assembly loading:
+First, all nodes must be executed with configuration that enables assembly loading:

 ```csharp
 var cfg = new IgniteConfiguration